John F. Kennedy Space Center (KSC)

 On July 29, 1958, President Dwight D. Eisenhower signed Public Law 85-568 that established the National Aeronautics and Space Administration (NASA).
 Dr. T. Keith Glennan was sworn in as the first administrator of NASA on August 19, and on October 1, the new agency began operation with the mission to perform civilian research related to space flight and aeronautics.

 On September 1, 1961, NASA requested appropriations for initial land purchases on Merritt Island to support the Apollo Lunar Landing Program.
 This land would eventually become the Kennedy Space Center (KSC) we know today.
 The first request was for a 200-square-mile area immediately north and west of existing Cape Canaveral launch pads.
 On March 7, 1962 the Launch Operations Center (LOC) was established as an independent NASA field center located on Merritt Island.
-In November of 1963, President Lyndon Johnson designated the facilities of the Launch Operations Center and Station No. 1 of the Atlantic Missile Range as the John F. Kennedy Space Center.
+In November of 1963, President Lyndon Johnson designated the facilities of the Launch Operations Center and Station No. 1 of the Atlantic Missile Range (now known as the Eastern Test Range) as the John F. Kennedy Space Center.
 The Air Force subsequently changed the name of the Cape Canaveral Missile Test Annex to Cape Kennedy Air Force Station.

 KSC first began making its mark on the Merritt Island side of the Banana River after acquiring property there in the early 1960s.
 Designers quickly began developing plans for Launch Complex 39 facilities which include the Launch Control Center, Pads A and B as well as the huge hangar now known as the Vehicle Assembly Building (VAB).
 The NASA KSC Headquarters building, located in the industrial area, was formally opened on May 26, 1965.
 Headquarters is the administrative center for all spaceport activities, including the center director's office.
 In February 1964, construction on the Central Instrumentation Facility (CIF) began.
 The CIF is the core of instrumentation and data processing operations at KSC, which includes offices, laboratories and test stations.
 Formerly known as the Manned Spacecraft Operations Building, the Operations and Checkout Building (O&C) was opened during the fall of 1964 and was used to test Apollo spacecraft, both the Command and Lunar Modules.
 With the start of shuttle operations, it was utilized to process and integrate shuttle experiments and payloads.